aembke/fred.rs/docs/README.md

 If you're not familiar with message passing in Rust I would strongly recommend reading [the Tokio docs](https://docs.rs/tokio/latest/tokio/sync/index.html#message-passing) first.

-Here's a top-down way to visualize the communication patterns between Tokio tasks within `fred`.
+Here's a top-down way to visualize the communication patterns between Tokio tasks within `fred` in the context of an Axum app.
 This diagram assumes we're targeting the use case described above.
 Sorry for this.

 * Blue boxes are Tokio tasks.
-* Green arrows share one [MPSC channel](https://docs.rs/tokio/latest/tokio/sync/mpsc/fn.unbounded_channel.html) per unique client.
+* Green arrows use a shared [MPSC channel](https://docs.rs/tokio/latest/tokio/sync/mpsc/fn.unbounded_channel.html).
 * Brown arrows use [oneshot channels](https://docs.rs/tokio/latest/tokio/sync/oneshot/index.html).
 Callers include their [oneshot sender](https://docs.rs/tokio/latest/tokio/sync/oneshot/struct.Sender.html) half in any messages they send via the green arrows.

 ![Bad Design Doc](./design.png)

 The shared state in this diagram is an `Arc<UnboundedSender>` that's shared between the Axum request tasks.
 Each of these tasks can write to the channel without acquiring a lock, minimizing contention that could slow down the application layer.
 At a high level all the public client types are thin wrappers around an `Arc<UnboundedSender>`.
-A `RedisPool` is a `Vec<Arc<UnboundedSender>>` with an additional atomic increment-mod-length trick in the mix.
+A `RedisPool` is really a `Arc<Vec<Arc<UnboundedSender>>>` with an additional atomic increment-mod-length trick in the mix.
 Cloning anything `ClientLike` usually just clones one of these `Arc`s.

 Generally speaking the router task simply sits in loop.